johans-work/niyanodes/README.md

 Abstractions offer the smallest unit of reason, and not just computer abstractions, but of the world.
 Most software is not about the machine.
 Accounting software is about accounting, and graphics software is about graphics.
 Only coding is really about computers, but even then, we're coding accounting software for accountants, implementing the abstractions that already exist in the accounting world, so that computers can reason with them.

-Programming has always been abstraction oriented.
+Programming has always been abstraction oriented, and the abstractions were never confined to the machine.

 ## why this why now?